ipfs/kubo/docs/experimental-features.md

 Subscribe to https://github.com/ipfs/go-ipfs/issues/3397 to get updates.

-When you add a new experimental feature to go-ipfs, or change an experimental feature, you MUST please make a PR updating this document, and link the PR in the above issue.
+When you add a new experimental feature to go-ipfs or change an experimental feature, you MUST please make a PR updating this document, and link the PR in the above issue.